 After all, I'll be the first to admit that, should I go ahead with adding an analytics tool (Google Analytics or the likes) to jinyoung.xyz, it wouldn't actually be the first time for me to use analytics for my own benefit.

-Prior to jinyoung.xyz, I had a small-scale Wordpress blog whereby I would make use of its Stats and Insights tab which not only shows the blog-owner some surface-level stats like 'views' and 'visitors' count, but also provides insights on countries where the visitors are accessing from.
+Prior to jinyoung.xyz, I had a personal Wordpress blog whereby I would make use of its Stats and Insights tab which not only shows the blog-owner some surface-level stats like 'views' and 'visitors' count, but also provides insights on countries where the visitors are accessing from.

 I'll also admit that I really enjoyed this built-in functionality with Wordpress, and several times I found a good reason to revisit it.